KarelZe/thesis/references/obsidian/chapters/extensions-to-tabtransformer.md

  See [[@huangTabTransformerTabularData2020]] for extensions.
 - Authors use unsupervised pretraining and supervised finetuning.
-They also try out techniques like pseudo labelling from [[@leePseudolabelSimpleEfficient 1]] for semi supervised learning among others.
+They also try out techniques like pseudo labelling from [[@leePseudolabelSimpleEfficient]] for semi supervised learning among others.
 - For pratical implementation see: - For pratical implementation see [Self Supervised Pretraining - pytorch_widedeep](https://pytorch-widedeep.readthedocs.io/en/latest/pytorch-widedeep/self_supervised_pretraining.html)
 - single output neuron, fused loss describe what loss function is used